flutter/website/web-analogs.md

 their Flutter/Dart code equivalents.

 The examples assume:
-* The HTML doctype is set to HTML5, and the CSS box model for all HTML elements is set to [quirks mode](https://css-tricks.com/box-sizing/), for consistency with the Flutter model.
+* The HTML document starts with a modern HTML DOCTYPE, and the CSS box model for all HTML elements is set to [border-box](https://css-tricks.com/box-sizing/), for consistency with the Flutter model.
    {% prettify css %}<!DOCTYPE html>

    {